Saint Paul Sunday: Premise

 According to the Saint Paul Sunday website, the show's premise was, "What would it be like to hear the Juilliard String Quartet perform in your living room?
 Or to invite violinist Joshua Bell over for brunch and Bach?"
 Host Bill McGlaughlin opened the studio to the world's best classical musicians, of every conceivable style and mix, for both discussion and performance — giving listeners intimate access to how excellent music was created.
 McGlaughlin engaged each soloist or ensemble in spontaneous live questioning and conversation, so that insights, anecdotes, and commentary alternated with live performances by the guest musicians.

 One of the show's intentions was to disprove the misconception that chamber music is open only to connoisseurs.
-McGlaughlin aims to dispel this view, and to make the music fresh, lively, and fun.
+McGlaughlin aimed to dispel this view, and to make the music fresh, lively, and fun.

 Outreach

 To keep the music and performances contemporary and relevant to today's audiences, Saint Paul Sunday expanded the definition of chamber music.
 The show included a diverse and eclectic mix of performers and music from around the world — music and musicians which have included Brazilian choro music from the Robison-Lubambo-Baptista Trio, American gospel group the Albert McNeil Jubilee Singers, Latin-American and African carols and folk dances from Andrew Lawrence-King and The Harp Consort, the viol quartet Phantasm, jazz trumpeter Art Farmer, Bolivian Andean music specialists Rumillajta, eclectic composer Mark O'Connor and the Appalachia Waltz Trio, and African-American Latino wind group Imani Winds.

 Saint Paul Sunday often hosted performances of recent music by living composers — composers which have included Thomas Adès, George Tsontakis, Osvaldo Golijov, Fred Lerdahl, Derek Bermel, Frederic Rzewski, and dozens of others.
 In addition, Saint Paul Sunday has itself commissioned new works from composers such as Pierre Jalbert, Aaron Jay Kernis, Nicholas Maw (in partnership with PRI), Kenneth Frazelle, Gabriela Lena Frank, and Edgar Meyer, among others.

-For physical outreach, from time to time McGlaughlin and Saint Paul Sunday have traveled to do on-site programs with notable classical musical ensembles at various venues around the U.S. These concerts have generated much excitement from local audiences.
-To further make classical music more accessible to more people, Saint Paul Sunday has also done residencies at primary and secondary schools in the Midwest — which include recording sessions, performances, and question-and-answer sessions with McGlaughlin, the musicians, and the students.
+For physical outreach, from time to time McGlaughlin and Saint Paul Sunday traveled to do on-site programs with notable classical musical ensembles at various venues around the U.S. These concerts generated much excitement from local audiences.
+To further make classical music more accessible to more people, Saint Paul Sunday did residencies at primary and secondary schools in the Midwest — which included recording sessions, performances, and question-and-answer sessions with McGlaughlin, the musicians, and the students.